STulling/ImageReconstructor/README.md

 * Fixing bugs (all threads loading stencils)

 ## Release History
+* 0.0.2 "Works on other machines" Edition
+  * Actual project environment thanks to Vexatos
+  * Automatic adjustment of max threads thanks to zachmatson
 * 0.0.1 "Works on my machine" Edition
   * Initial shitty script